onaio/onadata/docs/forms.rst

 CSV and XLS exports with either '.' or '/' group delimiter in header names

-Include image links in CSV, SAV, XLS and zipped CSV exports
+Include image links in CSV, SAVZIP, XLS and zipped CSV exports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 By default image links are included in exports.
 To exclude the image links in the exports, use the `include_images` param, acceptable values are `true` and `false`.